 And please see comment #30 – Seam support for Wicket != Seam support for JSF – it’s that simple.

-Oh and if you are interested in a Wicket vs JSF comparison, here you go: http://ptrthomas.wordpress.com/2007/05/14/a-wicket-user-tries-jsf/
+Oh and if you are interested in a Wicket vs JSF comparison, here you go: https://ptrthomas.wordpress.com/2007/05/14/a-wicket-user-tries-jsf/

 @Peter, thanks for the information.
 I use Seam/JSF/Facelets now and although I am convinced it is the best framework to develop in, I am frustrated with it’s performance, though.
 But I think JSF is the primary cause of the performance problems, not Seam.
 Anyway, I have been considering using Wicket and your information really compels me to give it a try.